Pokot people

-The Pokot people (also spelled Pökoot) live in West Pokot County and Baringo County in Kenya and in the Pokot District of the eastern Karamoja region in Uganda.
-They form a section of the Kalenjin ethnic group and speak the Pökoot language, which is broadly similar to the related Marakwet, Nandi, Tuken and other members of the Kalenjin language group.
+The Pokot (also spelled Pökoot) are a Southern Nilotic tribe of the Kalenjin speaking peoples.
+They primarily inhabit West Pokot and Baringo Counties in Kenya, as well as the Pokot District in the eastern Karamoja region of Uganda.
+The Pokot speak the Pökoot language, which is broadly similar to the related Marakwet, Nandi, and Tuken.
+According to the 2019 Kenya Census, their population is 778,408, with an additional estimated population of over 140,000 in Uganda.